Commercial Lease Audit Procedures & Best Practices

 A commercial lease audit is an in-depth review of the terms and conditions of a lease, ensuring that each party is adhering to them.
 These audits are most effective when they target a specific aspect of the lease.
 Targeting the potential over-billing of CAM & tax charges, or gaps in language related to maintenance obligations, are good examples of effective use of audits.

-Tenants should be mindful of certain events or changes that would serve as the basis for a lease audit.
-Here are some of the items that could trigger an audit.
+Tenants should be mindful of certain events or changes that would serve as the basis for a commercial lease audit.
+Here are some of the items that could trigger a commercial audit.

 If you’re up for renewal, or looking to terminate